mips171/kewpie/Readme.md

 # Kewpie in BFS

-Now let's use Kewpie to queue a custom TreeNode type:
+Now let's use Kewpie to queue a custom TreeNode type for a Breadth-First Search:

 ```go
 package main